remotesensinginfo/rsgislib/doc/python/source/about.rst

 * Zonal statistics
 * General raster and vector processing

-To date it's been used as part of a number of publications and theses, for more details see:
+To date RSGISLib been used as part of a number of publications and theses, for more details see:

 Peter Bunting, Daniel Clewley, Richard M. Lucas and Sam Gillingham.
 2014.
 The Remote Sensing and GIS Software Library (RSGISLib), Computers & Geosciences.
 Volume 62, Pages 216-226 http://dx.doi.org/10.1016/j.cageo.2013.08.007.

+For storing and processing laser scanning data the Sorted Pulse Data Library (SPDLib) is available to download from http://www.spdlib.org/

 **How do I cite RSGISLib?**